junxit/us-congress-code/title-42/chapter-7/sec-1395ll.md

 ### Report to Congress With Respect to Urban or Rural Comprehensive Mental Health Centers and Centers for Treatment of Alcoholism and Drug Abuse; Submission No Later Than June 13, 1978

 Pub.
 L. 95–210, § 4, Dec.
 13, 1977, 91 Stat.
-1490, directed Secretary of Health, Education, and Welfare [now Health and Human Services] to submit to Congress, no later than six months after Dec.
+1490, directed Secretary of Health, Education, and Welfare to submit to Congress, no later than six months after Dec.
 13, 1977, a report on the advantages and disadvantages of extending coverage under this subchapter to urban or rural comprehensive mental health centers and to centers for treatment of alcoholism and drug abuse.

 ### Study and Review by Comptroller General of Administrative Structure for Processing Medicare Claims; Report to Congress